-If your child has hemophilia, his blood doesn't clot like it should.
-If he has a cut, scrape, or other injury, he will bleed longer than other people do.
-The bleeding can happen both on the surface or inside his body.
+If your child has hemophilia, their blood doesn't clot like it should.
+If they have a cut, scrape, or other injury, they will bleed longer than other people do.
+The bleeding can happen both on the surface or inside their body.

 It can be serious.
 With the right treatment, though, and by avoiding certain risks, your child can have an active life.

 People with hemophilia don’t have enough of a protein that helps blood clot.
-There are two main types of the condition: A and B. Your child's type depends on which protein, or clotting factor, he lacks.
+There are two main types of the condition: A and B. Your child's type depends on which protein, or clotting factor, they lack.